hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part-5-create-a-workshop.md

 One could create these entries manually or leverage a simple wod.yml file containing them and that can be later parsed in order to feed the database with the relevant info.
 Quite handy, no?

-Here is an exampe of such a file:
+Here is an example of such a file:

 ```
 %YAML 1.1